javaee/glassfish/src/site/markdown/api-overview.md

 contract.
 If there is no Widget that can be found in the system then the getService method will return null.
 If there are more than one Widget (e.g. Widget is an interface that can have many implementations) then the best Widget will be returned from the getService method.

+Services are sorted by (in order) the service ranking, the largest locator id (so that services in children are picked before services in parents) and smallest service id (so that older services are picked prior to newer services).
-The best instance of a service is a service with the highest ranking or the lowest service id.
+Therefore the best instance of a service is a service with the highest ranking or largest service locator id or the lowest service id.
 The ranking of a service is found in its [Descriptor][descriptor] and can be changed at any time at run time.
+The locator id of a service is a system assigned value for the [Descriptor][descriptor] when it is bound into the [ServiceLocator][servicelocator] and is the id of that [ServiceLocator][servicelocator].
 The service id of a service is a system assigned value for the [Descriptor][descriptor] when it is bound into the [ServiceLocator][servicelocator].
 The system assigned value is a monotonically increasing value.
 Thus if two services have the same ranking the best service will be associated with the oldest [Descriptor][descriptor] bound into the system.